コンテンツにスキップ

 Oz: Oh, did they scold you for getting too cocky?

 Professor: Wow, that was an eye-opener.
-I told you that the movie doesn't even have any surfing scenes, let alone waves.
+I told you that the movie doesn't even show any surfing scenes, let alone waves.

-Ami: What, were there any big waves on film?
+Ami: What, were there any big waves on camera?

-Professor: I hurriedly checked "Document of Inamura Jane" again, and sure enough, Jane was there.
-It was a scene of Kuwata himself, standing on a rocking crane from the sea side, taking pictures of the shore with a camera.
-That's right, in other words, we were being shown the state of the shore (this world) from Jane's point of view.
+Professor: I quickly checked "Document of Inamura Jane" again, and sure enough, Jane does appear in it.
+It's a shot of Kuwata himself standing on a swinging crane from the sea side, filming the shore with a camera.
+So, in other words, we were being shown the shore (this world) from Jane's point of view.

 Oz: I see!
-So Jane did appear in the film, even though it wasn't a picture of a wave named Jane.
+So Jane did appear, even though it wasn't a picture of a wave named Jane.

 Professor: Yes, that's when I realized.
 Jane was a gaze from another world!

-Ami: What do you mean by other world?
+Ami: What do you mean by the other world?

-Professor: You mentioned the word "others" earlier, but "others" don't just mean other people.
+Professor: Earlier you mentioned the word "others," but "others" don't just refer to other people.
 Although we may not be able to see them, gods, Buddhas, and the dead are also "others."

 Oz: I guess it means someone other than yourself.

-Professor: Yes, the important thing here is the movie "Wings of Desire."
-In this movie, angels (the dead) who continue to live as eternal life stand beside the living and look at this world with melancholy expressions.
-Because angels are in eternity, they cannot enjoy the moment of "here and now."
-They can see the joys and pains of love that were buried and unnoticed when they were alive.
-They can tell us the rarity of each moment, the wonders of this world, and the precious extraordinaryness through the eyes of the dead.
-I think this gaze from the other world is what Kuwata wanted to show us through Jane.
+Professor: Yes, the film "Wings of Desire" is important here.
+In this film, angels (the dead), who continue to live as eternal beings, stand beside the living, looking out at the world with melancholy expressions.
+Because angels are trapped in eternity, they cannot experience the "here and now."
+They learn about the joys and pains of love that were buried and unnoticed when they were alive.
+Through the eyes of the dead, they teach us about the rarity of each moment, the wonders of this world, and the precious extraordinary.
+I believe that this gaze from the other world is what Kuwata wanted to show us through Jane.

-3) The gap between youth and adults, and between life and death
+3. The gap between youth and adults, life and death

 [Research Note 3]

-In an interview, Kuwata said, "But young people, no matter the era, are always waiting for something.
+Kuwata is said to have said in an interview, "But young people, no matter what era they are in, are always waiting for something.
 People who have the wisdom to start something on their own are not young."
 (Josei Seven, September 1990)

-As mentioned in the second installment , big waves rarely come in life.
+As mentioned in the second installment of this series , big waves rarely come in life.
 And when you're young, you don't even notice the ripples of everyday life.
-Producer Akira Morishige quotes Kuwata as saying, "Youth is when you encounter your own wave and you can feel it with your body." (ibid.)
+Producer Akira Morishige quotes Kuwata as saying, "Youth is about whether or not you can feel your own wave when you encounter it." (ibid.)

-In other words, we live in between youth and adulthood in our boring daily lives.
+In other words, we live in a boring everyday life, somewhere between youth and adulthood.
 And as long as we feel the waves, we can stay young forever.
-99% of our daily lives are boring, but we can still look for something interesting and keep dreaming.
+99% of our daily lives are boring, but we can still search for something interesting and keep dreaming.

-Jane also teaches us the coincidence of this moment, the wonder of life.
-"The ocean is trying to tell me something, the answer.
+Jane also teaches us about the coincidences of this moment, the wonder of life.
+"The ocean is trying to tell me something, an answer.
 But there's no way I could know that (laughs)" (Heisei NG Diary, June 1992), Kuwata says, leaving the answer up to the ocean (waves).
-But by encountering the irreplaceable answers (waves) of each moment, the boring, eternal days of youth are affirmed.
+But by encountering these irreplaceable answers (waves) in each moment, the tedious, eternal years of youth are affirmed.

-Professor: At first, I didn't understand the meaning of the climax in which demons and monsters appear.
+Professor: At first, I didn't understand the meaning of the climax where demons and monsters appear.

 Professor: But this summer, I finally came up with my own interpretation.
-Including the picture from Jane, there is a gaze from the other world.
+Including the drawing from Jane, there is a gaze from the other world.
 This is very similar to Zeami's technique.
-The phase transition in his Noh is "mai."
-In technical terms, it is called "riken no ken" (view of the other world), and it is the part where the gaze from the other world is entered.
+The phase transition in his Noh is called "mai."
+In technical terms, this is called "riken no ken," and it is the part where the gaze from the other world is entered.

-Oz: Hiroshi no longer says, "Because we are strangers," but is instead enjoying the joy of living with others.
+Oz: Hiroshi no longer says, "Because they're strangers," but is instead enjoying the joy of living with others.

 Ami: That's the scene where the antique shop owner dies.
 I feel like the wave of the master's generation subsided after 20 years at that point.
-And then the wave of Hiroshi's generation, who said, "It's the same as the master's big wave," began...
+And then, should I say, the wave of Hiroshi's generation, who said, "It's the same as the master's big wave," began...?

-Professor: Those waves that came and went over two generations are Nami-ko, and Jane's true identity.
+Professor: The waves that came and went over two generations were Nami-ko, Jane's true identity.

 Ami: Thank you for your hard work!

-Professor: Well, next summer has begun.
-I'm going to announce the assignments.
+Professor: Now, next summer has begun.
+I'll announce the assignments.

-While I was writing this article, the new departure melody for Chigasaki Station on the JR Sagami Line, "Umi Sono Ai," produced by Shonan Rock 'n' Roll Center AGAIN, of which I am the representative, has begun to be played on the station platform.
+While I was writing this article, the new departure melody for JR Sagami Line Chigasaki Station, "Umi Sono Ai" (Sea, Love), which was produced by Shonan Rock 'n' Roll Center AGAIN, of which I am the representative, has actually begun to be played on the station platform.

-If we think of the other world as the ocean (waves), we can think of it as "all life."
+If we think of the afterlife as the ocean (waves), we can think of it as "all life."
 "Embraced by the ocean" means that we are alive and supported by "all life" that has existed until now and continues to exist today.
-And one day, I too will return to that great ocean.
+And one day, the time will come when I too will return to that great ocean.

-A story of life that ebbs and flows.
-I am grateful to be part of this unbroken history.
+It's a story of life, ebb and flowing.
+I'm grateful to be a part of this unbroken history.
 It's a miracle that I'm alive in 2021, the year when Yuzo Kayama and Keisuke Kuwata released new songs!
-It's the best.
+It's amazing.

-Thank you, Kuwata-san, for letting us, the Heisei generation, watch the movie "Inamura Jane" and for letting us say, "It was hot, but it was a short summer!"
+Thank you, Kuwata-san, for letting us, the Heisei generation, watch the movie "Inamura Jane" and for making us say, "It was hot, but it was short, summer!"

 Born in 1989 at a temple in Chigasaki City.
 Specializes in Japanese Pure Land Buddhism and Japanese intellectual history.
-In commemoration of the 40th anniversary of Southern All Stars, Shinko Music published a book summarizing the Chigasaki sound culture of artists such as Keisuke Kuwata, Yuzo Kayama, Kunihiko Kase, and Kiyohiko Ozaki, entitled "Our Chigasaki Story: The Genesis of Japanese Pop Music, Chigasaki Sound History."
+To commemorate the 40th anniversary of Southern All Stars, Shinko Music has published a book summarizing the Chigasaki sound culture of artists such as Keisuke Kuwata, Yuzo Kayama, Kunihiko Kase, and Kiyohiko Ozaki, entitled "Our Chigasaki Story: The Genesis of Japanese Pop, Chigasaki Sound History."

 Ami Tazaki